-In Le Malade imaginaire, Molière puts in scene Argan and Beralde.
+In Le Malade imaginary, Molière puts in scene Argan and Beralde.
 Argan is surprised that Beralde no longer has faith in medicine.
 Beralde thinks that medicine is a ridiculous activity, even madness.

 Here is an excerpt:

-ARGAN But let’s reason a little, brother.
-Don’t you believe in medicine?
+ARGAN But let us reason a little, brother.
+Do you not believe in medicine?

-BERALDE No, my brother, and I don’t see that, for his salvation, it is necessary to believe in it.
+BERALDE No, my brother, and I do not see that, for his salvation, it is necessary to believe in it.

-ARGAN What, you don’t believe in something that has been established by all the world and revered by all the centuries?
+ARGAN What, you do not believe in something that has been established by all the world and revered by all the centuries?

 BERALDE Far from holding it true, I find it, between us, one of the greatest follies that exist among men; and, looking at things as a philosopher, I do not see a more pleasant mockery, I do not see anything more ridiculous, than a man who wants to meddle in healing another.

-ARGAN Why don’t you want, my brother, that one man can heal another?
+ARGAN Why do you not want, my brother, that one man can heal another?

-BERALDE For the reason, my brother, that the springs of our machine are mysteries, until now, where men see nothing; and that nature has put veils before our eyes too thick to know anything about them.
+BERALDE For the reason, my brother, that the springs of our machine are mysteries until now, where men see nothing; that nature has put veils before our eyes too thick to know anything about them.

 BERALDE They know, my brother, what I told you, which does not cure much: and all the excellence of their art consists in a pompous galimatias, in a specious babble, which gives you words for reasons, and promises for effects.